pvcraven/syllabi/source/CIS-390AG.rst

 .. include:: ../elements/2022_sp_calendar.rst

 The first 1/3 to 1/2 of the class will be on building skills.
 The last half will be working in one or more teams on a cooperative project using the Agile methodology.

-To begin with, we will cover the following topics, and have an assignment for each one:

-* Initial tutorial on Blender
-* Initial Unity concepts
+Assignments will likely be:

-* Basic C#
+#.
+C# Camel
-* Unity Roll-a-ball
-* Learning to move assets from Blender to Unity
-* Using Git with Unity, managing forks, branches and pull requests
-* Agile methodology

-After that we will introduce the final project and move into "sprints" where we will grade work on a weekly basis.
+#.
+Simple Blender Modeling
+#.
+Unity 3D Assignment - Part 1
+#.
+Unity 3D Assignment - Part 2
+#.
+Unity 3D Game (Group Project) - Part 1
+#.
+Unity 3D Game (Group Project) - Part 2
+#.
+Unity 3D Game (Group Project) - Part 3
+#.
+How to create 2D art
+#.
+Unity 2D Assignment - Part 1
+#.
+Unity 2D Assignment - Part 2
+#.
+Unity 2D Game (Group Project) - Part 1
+#.
+Unity 2D Game (Group Project) - Part 2
+#.
+Unity 2D Game (Group Project) - Part 3

 Student Assessment
 ------------------